Last Updated May 9th 2023

 - certain information about how you use the Website (for example, traffic data, location data, weblogs and other communication data); and/or

-- certain information about your computer, including your IP address.
+- certain information about your device, including your IP address.

 How Your Personal Data is Used